sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Billimoria gets its name from Billimora, which was situated on the banks of the river Ambika, in Gandevi taluka and Navsari district of Gujarat state.
 ### Others
 Dhawan on the name of a clan in the Khatri (‘member of the warrior caste’ who later got into business) community.
 It is popularly believed to mean ‘runner’, ‘messenger’, from Sanskrit /dhāv-/‘to run’.
+Dravid  is from 'Dramila', an old name for
+'Tamil'.

 Tandan derived from the Sanskrit dandanam or punishment, as, in ancient times, men of this caste were employed to carry out the punishments that were inflicted by the authorities upon offenders.
 Sawhney were the commander, **Handa** were into ‘cooking pot and Badal were into water.
 Srivastava came  from Sanskrit šrīvasta ‘abode of wealth’).